jon-edward/dir_watcher/README.md

 python3 path/to/file.py -a 1
 ```

-# Using dir_watcher as a python script
+# Using dir_watcher from the command line
 Using the -h help flag prints:
 ```
 usage: watcher.py [-h] [--run_file RUN_F] [--watch_directory W_DIR]